Audi TT coupe review

 - Lacks latest safety tech

-The Audi TT Coupe has now been on sale for more than 20 years.
+The Audi TT Coupe has now been on sale for more than 20 years and is set to bow out of production soon, with no direct replacement on the cards.
 It’s been a great success for Audi, thanks to its sporty looks and handling, plus its everyday usability.
 This isn't a hardcore sports car or one that forces you to leave all your luggage behind.
 That helps it stand out against rivals like the Alpine A110 and Porsche 718 Cayman, both of which are somewhat more focused.
-The Ford Mustang is larger and more expensive to run, while the Toyota GR 86 is great fun but doesn't feel as upmarket as the Audi.
+The Ford Mustang is larger and more expensive to run, while the Toyota GR 86 is great fun but doesn't feel as upmarket as the Audi, and is already sold out.

-The Audi TT’s ability to blend top level sports-car driving dynamics together with an array of daily usability gives it a large amount of appeal across a broad spectrum of buyers.
-Part of this appeal is a reasonable amount of interior and boot space, alongside a chassis that is easy to live with for town driving or long-distance motorway cruising.
+The Audi TT’s ability to blend exciting performance together with daily usability gives it a large amount of appeal across a broad spectrum of buyers.
+Part of this appeal is a reasonable amount of interior and boot space, alongside a chassis and engines that are easy to live with for the sort of town driving or long-distance motorway cruising most of us find ourselves tackling.

-The Audi TT was facelifted in early 2019 with tweaked styling, a simplified engine range and changes to the standard equipment.
-The engine range now consists of a trio of turbocharged petrols including the 195bhp 2.0-litre 40 TFSI model with a seven-speed automatic gearbox sprinting from 0-62mph in 6.6 seconds.
-The more powerful 2.0-litre 45 TFSI is available with Audi’s quattro all-wheel drive system that reduces the 0-62mph time to 5.1 seconds.
+The Audi TT was facelifted in early 2019 with tweaked styling, and a further revision in 2022 brought a simplified engine range and changes to the standard equipment, while a Final Edition spec arrived in March 2023.
+The engine range now consists of two turbocharged petrols, while the diesel model was discontinued in 2018.
+There’s a front-wheel-drive 195bhp 2.0-litre 40 TFSI model with a seven-speed automatic gearbox that sprints from 0-62mph in 6.6 seconds.
+The more powerful 242bhp 2.0-litre 45 TFSI comes with Audi’s quattro all-wheel-drive system, which cuts the 0-62mph time to 5.1 seconds.

-The third variation wears the TTS badge, using a 316bhp version of the 2.0-litre TFSI petrol engine, together with quattro all-wheel drive, to give truly Porsche rivalling performance figures – 0-62mph in 4.5 seconds is possible, with help from the sharp S tronic automatic gearbox.
+The third variation wears the TTS badge.
+This model uses a 316bhp version of the 2.0-litre TFSI petrol engine, together with quattro all-wheel drive, to give truly Porsche-rivalling performance figures – 0-62mph in 4.5 seconds is possible with help from the sharp S tronic automatic gearbox.

 More reviews